-Sheffield Solar, based in the Department of Physics and Astronomy, was awarded the Smart Solar Industry Award from Smart Solar UK last night (Thursday 24 November 2016).
+Sheffield Solar was awarded the 2016 Smart Solar Industry Award from Smart Solar UK.
 The awards recognise excellence in the solar industry.

-The group, part of the University’s Energy 2050 institute and Grantham Centre for Sustainable Futures, has been active since 2010 and operates the UK’s largest database of electricity generation data from rooftop solar panels.
-It promotes the sharing of knowledge and data between industry, society and academia.
+The group is part of Energy 2050 and the Grantham Centre.
+It has been active since 2010.
+Sheffield Solar operate the UK’s largest database of electricity generation data from rooftop solar panels.
+Further, it promotes the sharing of knowledge and data between industry, society and academia.

-Sheffield Solar has been collecting data and analysing the performance of operational Photovoltaic (PV) systems around the UK for the past six years.
+For the past 6 years, Sheffield Solar has been collecting data and analysing the performance of operational Photovoltaic (PV) systems around the UK.

-The project could mean savings for the National Grid of between £1 million and £10 million per year through offsetting the need to increase reserve holdings of the short-term response electricity used to balance the grid.
-This could be passed on to electricity bill payers.
+One result of this could mean savings for the National Grid of between £1 million and £10 million per year.
+It would do this through offsetting the need to increase reserve holdings of the short-term response electricity used to balance the grid.
+Ideally savings would be passed on to customers.

-Another benefit could be a reduction in the environmental impact of grid balancing operations, estimated at several thousand tonnes of carbon dioxide emissions per year.
+Another benefit could be a reduction in the environmental impact of grid balancing operations.
+Currently these are estimated at several thousand tonnes of carbon dioxide emissions per year.

-The ‘PV_Live’ project has been so successful that after eight months, the output from the tool went live in the National Grid control room and is now the main grid balancing tool for forecasting PV generation.
+The PV_Live project has been so successful that after 8 months, the output from the tool went live in the National Grid control room.
+Now it is the main grid balancing tool for forecasting PV generation.

-Aldous Everard (pictured), Business Development Manager at Sheffield Solar, said: “I am delighted that Sheffield Solar has been recognised through the Smart Solar Solution award from Solar UK.
-Our project with National Grid has greatly improved real-time estimates of PV-generated solar power and our data continues to be used by experts and energy journalists across the UK.”
+“I’m delighted that Sheffield Solar has been recognised through this award.
+Our project with National Grid has greatly improved real-time estimates of PV-generated solar power.
+And our data continues to be used by experts and energy journalists across the UK.”